-Date Major historical events Date Major literary and cultural events the last king, Perseus, is defeated by Romans in 167.
-272 Tarentum surrenders to Rome and the Greek cities of south- ern Italy becomes allies of Rome.
-270-69 Crates of Athens, head of the Academy 269-41 Arcesilaus, head of the Middle academy 257-180 Aristophanes of Byzantium, philologist 247 Archimedes of Syracuse, scientist 229- Aratus, the Strategos of the Achaean league leads a battle against Macedonia 240 Apollonius of Rhodes, poet 229 Aratus frees Athens 229-21 Antigonus III king of Macedonia 221-179 Philip V king of Macedo- 215 Alliance of Philip V with Hannibal, the Cathaginian general. nia 214-05 First Macedonian war with Rome 212 Death of Archimedes
+where the Antigonid dynasty rules until the last king, Perseus, is defeated by Romans in 167.

+272 Tarentum surrenders to Rome and the Greek cities of southern Italy becomes allies of Rome.
+270-69 Crates of Athens, head of the Academy

+269-41 Arcesilaus, head of the Middle academy

+257- 180 Aristophanes of Byzantium, philologist

+247 Archimedes of Syracuse, scientist

+229- Aratus, the Strategos of the Achaean league leads a battle against Macedonia

+240 Apollonius of Rhodes, poet

+229 Aratus frees Athens

+229-21 Antigonus III king of Macedonia

+221-179 Philip V king of Macedonia 215 Alliance of Philip V with Hannibal, the Cathaginian general.

+214-05 First Macedonian war with Rome

+212 Death of Archimedes

-Date Major historical events Date Major literary and cultural events 210 Sicily becomes a Roman province 200-197 Second Macedonian war 197 Battle of Cynocephalae 196 Flaminius proclaims freedom of Greece 196 Foundation of Pergamene Library 195-80 Aristophanes of Byzantium librarian at Alexandria 179-68 Perseus King of Macedo- nia 171-68 Third Macedonian war.
-Aemellius Paullus defeats Perseus at Pydna 167 Deportation of the Achaeans 161 Judas Maccabee makes treaty with Rome.
+210 Sicily becomes a Roman province

+200-197 Second Macedonian war

+197 Battle of Cynocephalae

+196 Flaminius proclaims freedom of Greece 196 Foundation of Pergamene Library 195-80 Aristophanes of Byzantium librarian at Alexandria 179-68 Perseus King of Macedonia 171-68 Third Macedonian war.
+AemelliusPaullus defeats Perseus at Pydna 167 Deportation of the Achaeans 161 Judas Maccabee makes treaty with Rome.
 The following year he is defeated.
 146 Greece and Macedonia become a province of Rome

-✤ All dates are in BCE unless otherwise mentioned.

-The dates of the cultural and literary figures are based on approximate calculation, keeping in mind the years they were active, or, some historical account.
+- ✤ All dates are in BCE unless otherwise mentioned. - The dates of the cultural and literary figures are based on approximate calculation, keeping in mind the years they were active, or, some historical account.
 However, in some cases, their birth years are mentioned in parenthesis.